-No matter how well designed, some UFE is inevitable within an electricity system.
-This is a shared cost of the system.
-The Commission considers that to facilitate effective retail competition in the long term it is important that where there are shared market costs, they are shared in a manner which does not distort competition by being disproportionately allocated to one group of retailers over others.

-At market start, 'settlements by difference' was a practical compromise.
+- 9 No matter how well designed, some UFE is inevitable within an electricity system.
+This is a shared inefficiency of the system.
+The Commission considers that to facilitate effective retail competition in the long term it is important that where there are shared market inefficiencies, they are shared in a manner which does not distort competition by being disproportionately allocated to one group of retailers over others. - 10 At market start, settlements by difference was a practical compromise.
 The full allocation of UFE to local retailers did not distort competition because local retailers supplied the vast majority of customers.
-However, as retail competition has developed over time, local retailers have supplied a lower and lower proportion of customers.
+However, as retail competition has developed over time, local retailers have supplied a lower and lower proportion of customers within their local area.
 For example, in Victoria and NSW, local retailers now, on average, supply less than 25 and 30 per cent of small customers respectively.
 Furthermore, within these states there are local areas where the local retailer share is now below 15 per cent and continuing to decline.
-The Commission considers that it is now time for settlements arrangements to progress to the more advanced global settlements framework.

-3. Improved risk allocation driving enhanced incentives

-The Commission considers that generally risks should be allocated to those parties that are best placed to manage them.
-This provides incentives on those parties that are able to manage risks to manage them at the lowest possible cost.

-Under settlements by differencing the local retailer bears all the risk and cost of UFE within its area.
+The Commission considers that it is now time for settlements arrangements to progress to the more advanced global settlements framework and notes advice from AEMO that the transition to five minute settlements provides an opportunity to implement global settlement at least cost. - 3.
+Improved risk allocation driving enhanced incentives - 11 The Commission considers that generally risks should be allocated to those parties that are best placed to manage them.
+This provides incentives on those parties that are able to manage risks, to do so at the lowest possible cost. - 12 Under settlements by difference the local retailer bears the risk of UFE within its area.
 This provides the local retailer with an incentive to reduce UFE.
-However, the local retailer has no or limited control over UFE other than at its customers' connection points.
-In contrast, all independent retailers face a disincentive to reduce UFE under settlements by differencing because the local retailer - the independent retailers' competitor - is paying for the cost of UFE.
-This is despite independent retailers having some ability to reduce UFE at their customers' connection points, for example, by installing advanced metering with tampering detection.

-Under the Commission's preferred global settlements design, UFE is allocated to all retailers in the local area, pro-rated based on their 'accounted-for' energy .
-By allocating the risk of UFE to retailers they will be provided with incentives to, where possible, reduce UFE because reductions in UFE result in reductions in cost for them.
+However, the local retailer has limited control over UFE other than at its customers' connection points.
+In contrast, all independent retailers face a disincentive to reduce UFE under settlements by difference because the local retailer-the independent retailers' competitor-is bearing the risk of UFE.
+This is despite independent retailers having some ability to reduce UFE at their customers' connection points, for example, by installing advanced metering with tampering detection. - 13 Under the Commission's global settlements design, UFE is allocated to all retailers in the local area, pro-rated based on their 'accounted-for' energy.
+By allocating the risk of UFE to retailers they will be provided with incentives to, where possible, reduce UFE because reductions in UFE result in reductions in the risks borne by them.
 Through this process, it is expected that UFE levels will be lower under global settlement.
 Such an outcome was observed over time in the New Zealand electricity market after global settlement was introduced in 2008.

-Is global settlement likely to produce a net benefit?
+Rule determination Global Settlement and Market Reconciliation 6 December 2018

+Costs and benefits of global settlements

-The Commission expects the largest benefits of global settlement to come from a reduction in UFE in the market and from avoiding settlement disputes.
-These benefits are estimated to be worth between \$3m and \$5m a year.
-There are also other possible benefits that could be material but are harder to quantify, including from retail prices being more cost-reflective, contributing to the dynamic efficiency of the market over time.
+The Commission expects the largest benefits of global settlement to come from a reduction in UFE in the market, and from avoiding settlement disputes.
+Other possible benefits that could be material, include retail prices being more cost-reflective, contributing to the dynamic efficiency of the market over time.
+Further, with the introduction of five minute settlement, there will be an increase in the estimation of consumption from the 6 million accumulation meters installed in the NEM, in addition to the 3.6 million installed interval meters that will also need to be profiled for the first time, increasing the likelihood of errors in estimating when consumption occurred, and the incentives to reduce UFE.
+As such, the Commission expects the annual benefit of a move to global settlements to be significant in the long term.